All comparisonsTask Managers

 Trello

-Quip fails first because document collaboration layers add unnecessary complexity.
+Quip fails first because it breaks when document collaboration layers add unnecessary complexity.

 Verdict